-- £4,868 = 85 hours of support until August 2023 Family Worker

-- · Behaviour Mentor allocated for two pupils £35.00 per session/ hour

-- · Jigsaw: £992.00

-- · Year 6 participation in Watford FC Community Positive Minds Programme
+- £4,888 = 150 hours of support until March 2025 from a Family Worker - · Jigsaw: £1255 - · Year 6 participation in Watford FC Community Positive Minds Programme: £450 - Thrive: £1840 - Senior Mental Health Lead training with the Anna Freud Centre: £800

-- · Thrive: £6106.00

-- Mental Health training £900

-These are total salary costs
+These are total salary costs Classroom TA's: £453,547

-Classroom TA's: £279,043

-Inclusion/Welfare support staff: £116,052 - total salary costs
+Inclusion/Welfare support staff: £185,774

-Day trips subsidy(including on site workshops): £1062

-Year 6 residential: £1500 (13 pupils)
+Day trips subsidy (including on site workshops): £1000 Year 6 residential subsidy: £1175 (approximately 10 pupils)

-- Family Support Worker commenced support for identified pupils and their families from 19th April 2022 - We have several families receiving high support.
-Areas of support focus on well being of parent/ carers and child, attendance and punctuality concerns, support related to economic disadvantaged. - · The service has been beneficial to support home visits. - · Family first assessments: - Their knowledge and network of a wider experienced team engages disadvantaged families and helps to resolve complex family issues.
+- · Family Support Worker continues support for identified pupils and their families from 1st April 2024 - · We have several families receiving high support.
+Areas of support focus on well-being of parents, carers and children, attendance and punctuality concerns and support related to economically disadvantaged. - · The service has been beneficial to support home visits. - · Family first assessments: - Their knowledge and network of a wider experienced team engages disadvantaged families and helps to resolve complex family issues. - · Jigsaw Programme has supported the teaching of PSHE and is continuing to develop across the school.
+Themes are being incorporated in assemblies and Awareness whole school themes.

-- Jigsaw Programme has supported the teaching of PSHE and is continuing to develop across the school.
-Themes are being incorporated in assemblies and Awareness whole school themes. - Thrive Approach The training commenced in the Autumn term.
+- Thrive Approach The training commenced in the Autumn term.
 We have two colleagues who are now accredited as Thrive Practitioners.
 They will support targeted pupils 1:1.
-The pupils have been identified by class teachers and the SENCo/Inclusion Lead.
+The pupils have been identified by class teachers and the SENDCo/Inclusion Lead.
 They and their families will benefit from the therapeutic sessions.
 Senior Leaders visited a recommended school that has adopted consistently the Thrive Approach and the positive impact is evident.
 The visit was informative to understand organisation, therapeutic assessments and the roll out of the programme. - · Whole staff training took place on 20.02.23.
 This will facilitate the transition of support into the summer term.

-Due to the strategies put in place, identified children received one to one sessions when required during the first part of the year.
+Due to the strategies put in place, identified children received one to one sessions, when required, during the first part of the year.
 It was found that one to one thrive sessions were beneficial but not enough to reach out to all pupils.
 Therefore, a whole class thrive approach was adapted.

 Year 6 PPG pupils benefited from the 10-week course within the school that focused on mental health and well-being.
+This initiative commenced in April 2022 and has been subsequently embedded with future pupils.

-This commenced in April 2022.
-Evaluations indicate that the majority of pupils found the sessions beneficial in preparing them for Year 7 Secondary Education.
-Topics covered Introduction to Mental Health
+Evaluations indicate that most of pupils found the sessions beneficial in preparing them for Year 7 Secondary Education.
+Topics covered Introduction to Mental Health;